 Therapy sessions that take place online are also known as virtual therapy, online therapy or video counselling sessions.
 There is significant research evidence to suggest that online or virtual therapy works just as well, if not better than, in-person sessions.
 (Wagner et. al., 2013, Hyler et. al., 2005)

 Online sessions are fifty minutes long.
 They take place at the same time and on the same day each week, week on week.
 There are regular reviews of the work as the therapy goes along.
 In terms of duration, the work continues on for as long as there is work to do.
-And when you want to end, if you can give a couple of sessions notice, we can end the process consciously.
+And when you want to end, if you can give a couple of sessions notice, we can end the process more consciously.

-Engaging with counselling or therapy is “work” and dealing with personal issues requires courage and commitment as some matters can be painful at times.
+Engaging with counselling or therapy is “work” and dealing with personal issues may require courage and commitment as some matters can be painful at times.
 With the support of the therapist these can be worked through with a view to making them more manageable.
 Commitment simply means that therapist and client are happy to commit to working together on the issues of concern.

 VIRTUAL THERAPY SET-UP